Kodambakkam metro station

 Kodambakkam is an upcoming underground metro station on the East-West Corridor of the Yellow Line of Chennai Metro in Chennai, India.
 This metro station will be among the 30 stations of Corridor IV and 12 underground stations along Corridor IV of the Chennai Metro, Poonamallee Bypass–Lighthouse stretch.
 This metro station is a key station in Yellow Line having Chennai Suburban Railway station connectivity.
-It is slated to be operational by March 2027 along with remaining underground stations in yellow line till Light house.
+It is slated to be operational December 2027 along with remaining underground stations in yellow line till Light house.

 History

 In February 2021, Chennai Metro Rail Limited (CMRL) invited bids for the construction of this Kodambakkam metro station situated on the underground section stretching from Kodambakkam Flyover to Boat Club, which also forms a part of Corridor 4 under Phase 2 of the Chennai Metro network.

 Apart from this metro station, this package includes four other stations, namely Kodambakkam Flyover, Panagal Park, Nandanam, and Boat Club.
 The group of bidders participated in this package as well, namely ITD Cementation India Ltd., Larsen & Toubro (L&T), Gulermak, Shanghai Tunnel Engineering Co.
 Ltd. (STEC), and a joint venture of J Kumar Infraprojects–Patel Infrastructure.

 Upon evaluation, ITD Cementation India Ltd., submitted the most favorable bid in both technical and financial terms and was consequently awarded the contract.
 They commenced underground construction in accordance with the approved execution framework, marking another milestone in the progress of Corridor 4.
 The tunneling work from to Kodambakkam station is completed by March 2025.